cybererik/Programmatic-Remediation-in-Windows/README.md

 ![Screenshot 2025-03-28 005022](https://github.com/user-attachments/assets/ff5880f7-944a-4142-82c3-5d51626098c8)
 ----
 ### Step 3: Manually Introduce Vulnerabilities
-To simulate common vulnerabilities, we manually introduced several issues:
+To simulate common vulnerabilities, we manually introduced the following vulnerabilities:
 1. **Old Version of Firefox** (Insecure Software)
    - [Vulnerability Link](https://drive.google.com/drive/u/6/folders/1y1pSHgkpWpgDTDkYmV4bZDZtiPP6i-GA)
 2. **Enable SMBv1:** EternalBlue exploits a vulnerability in the SMBv1 protocol, which is used for file sharing and network communication in Windows.
 By sending specially crafted packets to a vulnerable system, it allows an attacker to execute arbitrary code remotely, enabling them to take control of the system without requiring user interaction.